syncfusion-content/uwp-docs/uwp/CellGrid/Appearance.md

 # Appearance in UWP Excel-like Grid

-This section explains about customizing the appearance of SfCellGrid.
+This section explains about customizing the appearance of Excel-like Grid.

 ## Covered Cells